Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 9. Demonstrate a Passion for Learning

 Interviewers expect sales candidates to be life-long learners.
 They want high-performance sales professionals who thrive on discovering new knowledge.
-Then use it to transform their customers’ lives for the better.
+Then, they use it to improve their customers’ lives.

 When they come with that, we know that there’s serious about their role.
 They’re serious about getting better and that when they come on board, they will already have some great skills.